laktak/chkbit/README.md

 - pro: it does not clutter your system with hidden index files
 - con: you need to make sure to include `.chkbit-db` with your backup
 - con: when you move folders, the hashes do not move with them
-- con: if the index is damaged it affects the all hashes (manual recovery possible)
+- con: if the index is damaged, it affects all hashes (manual recovery possible)

 In `split` mode, chkbit creates a `.chkbit` file for the hashes in every folder (unless ignored):

 - pro: when you make a backup, even for partial backups, the correct hashes are also backed up
-- pro: if one index is damaged the others are still fine
+- pro: if one index is damaged, the others are still fine
-- pro when you move a directory the index moves with it
+- pro: when you move a directory, the index moves with it
 - con: while hidden, the `.chkbit` files are present in every directory

-In both modes the hashes are save in a json file.
-This is a future proof format that you can easily extract your hashes from.
-Since the hashes are standard algorithms you can check your files even if you can't get a copy of chkbit on some system in the future.
+In both modes, the hashes are saved in a JSON file.
+This is a future-proof format that you can easily extract your hashes from.
+Since the hashes are standard algorithms, you can check your files even if you can't get a copy of chkbit on some system in the future.

 ## Repair

 chkbit is designed to detect "damage".
-To repair your files you need to think ahead:
+To repair your files, you need to think ahead:

-- backup regularly
+- Backup regularly
-- run chkbit *before* each backup
+- Run chkbit *before* each backup
-- run chkbit *after* a backup on the backup media (readonly)
+- Run chkbit *after* a backup on the backup media (read-only)
-- in case of any issues, *restore* from a checked backup medium.
+- In case of any issues, *restore* from a checked backup medium.

 ## Ignore files